sunnydigital/sunnydigital.github.io/content/projects/_index.md

 ---
 title: Projects
 description: |
-    These sections of my webpage are the living quarters of my current and past projects
+    These sections of my webpage act as the living quarters of my current and past projects

     Made and housed, with creativity and love, of course